KnowThePepper

 Flavor notes: fruity and apple-like.

-Manzano Pepper Nutrition Facts & Health Benefits
+Manzano Pepper Nutrition Facts & Serving Context

 A 100g serving of fresh manzano pepper provides approximately 40 calories, with the nutritional profile typical of C. pubescens fruits.
 Vitamin C content is substantial - fresh manzanos deliver well over 100% of the daily recommended intake per serving, consistent with other hot pepper species.